500 19th Street Northeast

 Experience, Credentials, and Skills

-- 1-3 years of work experience in a school setting or program (preferably residential) that works directly with at-risk youth, preferably in an urban/diverse educational setting
+- Experience in a school setting or program that works directly with at-risk youth, preferably in an urban/diverse educational setting

-- Cultural competence in working with students and families from different racial, ethnic, linguistic, and sexual orientation backgrounds
+- Cultural competency in working with students and families from different racial, ethnic, linguistic, and sexual orientation backgrounds

 - Ability to connect with families/caregivers